Capelin stock in the Barents Sea (Mallotus villosus)

 Status and trend

-In 2015, the stock was considered to have collapsed, for the fourth time since 1983.
-In 2017, measurements showed that the stock was once again large enough to open for fishing, and, in winter 2018, 195,000 tonnes were caught.
-The results from 2018 showed a slight decline in the stock.
-In line with a precautionary management regime, the Joint Norwegian-Russian Fisheries Commission made a recommendation of a null quota in 2019.
+In 2015, the stock was considered collapsed for the fourth time since 1983.
+In 2017, measurements showed that the stock was once again large enough to allow for fishing.
+During the 2018 winter, 195 000 tonnes were caught.
+The results from 2018 showed a slight stock decline, while the results from 2019 indicated a stock below the 2015 level.
+The reqruitment has been low the last six years and the Joint Norwegian-Russian Fisheries Commission made a recommendation of a null quota in 2020.

 Fluctuations and collapses in the capelin stock have previously caused domino effects in the Barents Sea ecosystem.

-Collapses of the capelin stock in the 1980s and 1990s had major consequences for predators that feed on capelin, such as cod and harp seals.
-Especially during the 1980 collapse, it was observed that cod and harp seals had less length growth, matured later and individuals were leaner.
-Cod changed their diet and started to eat less nutritious foods like crustaceans, and cannibalism became more widespread in that cod ate codling.
-Harp seals embarked on large feeding migrations both southwards and westwards, which (among other things) led to 77,000 harp seals drowning in nets along the Norwegian coast in 1987–1988.
+Collapses of the capelin stock in the 1980s had major consequences for predators that feed on capelin, such as cod and harp seals.
+It was observed that cod had reduced growth, delayed maturation and individuals were leaner.
+Cod changed their diet and started to eat less nutritious foods such as crustaceans, and cannibalism became more widespread in that cod ate codlings.
+Food shortage caused Harp seals to embark on large feeding migrations both southwards and westwards, which among other things led to 77,000 harp seals drowning in nets along the Norwegian coast in 1987–1988.
 Collapses in the capelin stock in recent times have not had the same ecosystem consequences, possibly because predators have had access to better alternative food sources.

 About the monitoring